yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 # Set Matrix Zeroes

-Given an $m \times n$ integer matrix matrix, if an element is 0, set its entire row and column to 0's.
+Given an $m \times n$ integer `matrix`, if an element is 0, set its entire row and column to 0's.

 ## Explanation 0(1) Space Solution